AndyButland/UmbracoMapper/ReadMe.md

 **DictionaryKey** can be added with a string value of a dictionary key, which will be mapped to it's value

-**MapsRecursively** can be added to a field and if set to true, the property will be mapped recursively.
+**MapRecursively** can be added to a field and if set to true, the property will be mapped recursively.
 It will use Umbraco default camel-case naming convention (i.e. if assigned to a view model property called 'StarRating', it'll look for an Umbraco property called 'starRating').

+**FallbackMethods** has been added from version 3 onwards, supporting the more flexible fall-back methods provided in version 8.
+If provided, this will override any setting provided on **MapRecursively**.

+To fall-back recursively, you would provide:

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+      {
+        {
+          "BodyText", new PropertyMapping
+            {
+              FallbackMethods = new List<int> { 2 },
+            }
+        },
+      });

+Via fall-back language:

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+      {
+        {
+          "BodyText", new PropertyMapping
+            {
+              FallbackMethods = new List<int> { 3 },
+            }
+        },
+      });

+And via language first, then recurively:

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+      {
+        {
+          "BodyText", new PropertyMapping
+            {
+              FallbackMethods = new List<int> { 3, 2 },
+            }
+        },
+      });

+The "magic numbers" can (and should) be replaced by those defined in Umbraco 8's `Umbraco.Core.Models.PublishedContent.Fallback` struct, and the are also defined in the package, at `UmbracoMapper.Common.Constants, e.g.

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+      {
+        {
+          "BodyText", new PropertyMapping
+            {
+              FallbackMethods = Fallback.ToLanguage.ToArray()
+            }
+        },
+      });

 #### Mapping Using Attributes